Dov-Moshe/Android-App-Remote-Control-Joystick/README.md

 		- file "activity_main.xml" - the XML of the view.

-## Necessary installations to work with the code:
+## Necessary installations:
-1. Android Studio, with API      .
+1. Android Studio with minimum Android API 22.
+2. FlightGear Simulator.
-2. Android emulator (can be download inside Android Studio).
+3. Android emulator (can be download inside Android Studio).

 ## Using instructions in Android Studio:
+**In FlightGear Simulator:**
-1. Clone the project from GitHub and open the project with Android Studio.
+1. Clone the project and open it with Android Studio.
 2. Copy the line below and paste it into the FlightGear Simulator's settings in 'additional settings' section:
 ```
 --telnet=socket,in,10,127.0.0.1,6400,tcp
 ```
-3. Then running the Simulator.
+3. Then click on the button `Fly` and the simulator will run.

-**After running the app:**
+**In Android Studio:**

+4. Run the Aplication.
-4. There is two field to fill in the app:
+5. There is two field to fill in the app:
 	- IP Address: when using in emulator then input the local network IP.
 	- Port: input the port that matched to the port that written in Simulator's settings.
-5. Press `CONNECT`.
+6. Click on the button `CONNECT`.

-**Now you can start flying the airpalne.**
+**Now you can start flying the aircraft.**

 ## UML: